tidbyt/community/apps/indycar/README.md

 - For Next Race select date/time format

 ## Thanks
-Thanks a lot to @AMillionAir as the original makes of the [Forumla 1 applet](../formula1/).
+Thanks a lot to @AMillionAir as the original maker of the [Forumla 1 applet](../formula1/).

 ## Screenshot